irrer/DICOMClient/README.txt

         :%s/.*/"&<br>\\n" +/

-    and then paste into into the Help.java file.
+    and then paste into the Help.java file.